stjudecloud/university/docs/visualization-community/editors/index.md

 Tracks render our Easy View editor while Apps render our Traditional Code editor.
 !!!

 Both Apps and Tracks are prefilled with example data.
 Our editors also build the code block as you go if you utilize the Easy View editor.
+Please note that example data uses spliced files from [proteinpaint.stjude.cloud](proteinpaint.stjude.cloud) and may show 'No data in view' if mixed and matched.

-To understand the fields you can edit see below:
+To understand the different track fields read below:

 **Genome Build** - select a genome build that we can support (e.g.: hg19, hg39, mm9, etc).
+This must be the default to all tracks in a visualization draft.
 **Position** - this is where you want to set your data and refgene view.
 **RefGene** - toggles refgene on or off; you can upload your own in the GenomePaint track.
 **Track Name** - custom to what you want to call that track.